Skip To Main Content

 Dr. Edmondson & Sister Berchmans at Dr. E's installation

-Dr. Barbara McGraw Edmondson and Sister Mary Berchmans Hannan, VHM, '48 & '50 at Dr. Edmondson's Installation as Head of School.
+Dr. Barbara McGraw Edmondson and Sister Mary Berchmans Hannan, VHM, '48 & '50, at Dr. Edmondson's installation as head of school.

 A campus redesign moved a parking lot from between the gym and Founders Hall to behind the Lodge.
 This re-claimed green quadrangle was bordered by the 1935 gym, renovated into The Catherine E. Nolan Performing Arts Center, along with the newly built Sarah and Charles T. Fisher Athletic Center.
 The two buildings were completed in October 1998 and dedicated at a kickoff celebration for the bicentennial, with many events during that academic year to acknowledge Visitation’s two hundredth anniversary.

 The year of 1934 had brought the first lay woman to teach an academic subject.
 Now all faculty members are laypeople.
-Some have Ph.Ds.
+Some have PhDs.
 Many are alumnae, teaching in ways they learned from the Sisters.
 The model of laypeople leading continued with Mary Kate Blaine becoming school principal in 2013.
 A fundraising campaign, which began that fall, enriched the school’s endowment, funded a new turf surface for McNabb Field in 2014, renovated the Sheehy Dining Room in 2016, and, that same year, established the St. Jane de Chantal Salesian Center.

 These donations also funded two new buildings in 2019.
-Berchmans Hall, named for Sister Mary Berchmans Hannan, VHM, ’48 & ’50, is a two-story addition to St. Joseph’s Hall with classrooms, science labs, and an art studio.
-The covered walkway between St. Bernard Library and St. Joseph’s Hall became the Saints Connector, with common areas and an innovation lab - the McNabb Lab, named for Sister Mary de Sales McNabb ‘48.
+Berchmans Hall, named for Sister Mary Berchmans Hannan, VHM, ’48 & ’50, is a two-story addition to St. Joseph Hall with classrooms, science labs, and an art studio.
+The covered walkway between St. Bernard Library and St. Joseph Hall became the Saints Connector, with common areas and an innovation lab - the McNabb Lab, named for Sister Mary de Sales McNabb ‘48.
 These interconnected buildings that honor these long-serving Sisters span three centuries from 1895 to 2019.

 After 30 years serving the school, Daniel Kerns Jr. retired from his position as head of school in the spring of 2019, having seen over 3,200 students graduate.
 Dr. Barbara McGraw Edmondson started in July 2019 as head of school.
 The women and men working today at Georgetown Visitation stand on the shoulders of the institution’s founders and the many Visitation Sisters, who have lived, prayed, and taught on this same piece of land under every U.S. president except George Washington.